flasnel-studio/periodia-privacy-policy/index.md

 **CRITICAL HEALTH INFORMATION:** Periodia provides a comprehensive medical disclaimer system to protect users:

 ### What This App IS NOT:
-- ❌ **NOT a medical device** - Does not provide medical diagnosis
+- ❌ **NOT a medical device** - Does not provide medical assessment
 - ❌ **NOT for contraception** - Should not be used as primary or sole birth control method
 - ❌ **NOT medical advice** - Cannot replace professional healthcare consultation
-- ❌ **NOT guaranteed accuracy** - Predictions are statistical estimates, not medical diagnosis
+- ❌ **NOT guaranteed accuracy** - Predictions are statistical estimates, not medical assessment

 ### What This App IS:
 - ✅ **Personal tracking tool** for menstrual cycle awareness